emberjs/rfcs/text/0000-tracked-properties.md

 may be preferable, though tracked getter should be the conventional standard with the long term goal of removing all explicit dependencies.

-#### Version Constraints

-Tracked properties should be adoptable by apps immediately since they are backwards compatible with computed properties and prior change tracking.
-Addons, however, will only be able to adopt them as soon as their minimum supported version of Ember also supports them, otherwise their users could be left behind.

-Tracked properties will be made available for all of the 3.x LTS releases via patch release.
-An additional effort will be made to backport them to the last 2.x LTS release as well.
-This should give addon authors some confidence that they can update to tracked properties without dropping support for older versions.

 ## How we teach this

 There are three different aspects of tracked properties which need to be